What Kind of Adventure Seeker are You?: The Importance of an Adventure-based Mindset

 Navigating Adventure in a 9-5 NYC Life

 Adventure can fit anywhere—yes, even between email chains and coffee breaks.
 What makes it an adventure is your intention to view your experience as one.
-Afterall, the best adventures aren’t always epic—they’re intentional.
+After all, the best adventures aren’t always epic—they’re intentional.

 Trying to embark on larger, more time consuming adventures can be hard with a tight schedule.
 One way to experience adventure with a busy schedule is by embarking on micro-adventures.
-Some examples include:

-Micro-Adventures for Busy Lives
+Micro-Adventures for Busy Lives:

 • Meditation: Yes, meditation can be an adventure.
 Add music, visualize yourself somewhere new, and go inward.